sisiwei/nyu-spring-tutorials/week2.md

 # Week 2 - Inspector, CSS and Layouts
 After Zoe's HTML/CSS workshop, let's dig deeper into what you can do with CSS and make a few layouts.

 Quick announcement: I'm planning on splitting our time together in half.
-2 hours of demos/new information, 2 hours of help on any interactive work you want to do in your studio classes.
+Roughly 2 hours of demos/new information, and roughly 2 hours of lab time on any interactive work you want to do in your studio classes.
+During the second half of our workshops we can go off in any direction pertaining to a project you're working on.

 ### What You'll Learn
 * How to use the Web Inspector